sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 We have made several changes to our search algorithm that improve performance and reduce peak memory usage.
 Our benchmarks show that the **99th percentile latency** of indexed searches in small to medium instances (less than 3000 repositories) **is reduced by up to 30%**.
 We will be continuing work to further benchmark and optimize Sourcegraph for our customers with 30,000+ repositories.

-## Add quick links to repositories or important resources below the search bar
+## New customizable quick links for frequently used code searches or other URLs

 TO DO: VIDEO